 Chicago Blues was also a key influence on many British rock artists such as Led Zeppelin, Eric Clapton and the Rolling Stones

-One of the few blues styles to feature the piano as the primary instrument, Boogie Woogie was established by pianists in Chicago in the 30s and early 40s.
+One of the few styles to feature blues piano players as the primary instrumentalist, Boogie Woogie was established by pianists in Chicago in the 30s and early 40s.

 Musicians such as Jimmy Yancey, Albert Ammons, Pete Johnson and Meade Lux Lewis took the propulsive feel of stride and ragtime piano and developed driving ostinatos for their left hand, providing a foundation for the right hand to play melodic phrases and improvise solo lines.